New Mexico BioPark Society’s 28th Annual

 Who We Are and What We Do.

-River of Lights is the New Mexico BioPark Society’s top annual fundraising event and Albuquerque’s number-one holiday destination.
+River of Lights is the New Mexico BioPark Society’s top annual fundraising event and New Mexico’s favorite and largest original walk-through holiday light show.

 Creating River of Lights.